Propanephosphonic acid anhydride

-Propanephosphonic acid anhydride (PPAA, T3P) is the trimeric anhydride of n-propylphosphonic acid.
+Propanephosphonic acid anhydride (PPAA, T3P, Allessan CAP) is the trimeric anhydride of n-propylphosphonic acid.
 It is a useful reagent for peptide synthesis reactions, where it activates the carboxylic acid partner for subsequent reaction with a primary or secondary amine.
-It is commercially available as 50 % solution in DMF or ethyl acetate as a slightly yellow mixture.
+It is commercially available as 50% solution in DMF or ethyl acetate as a slightly yellow mixture.

+Examples of Propanephosphonic acid anhydride being used in the industrial syntheses of pharmaceuticals include the Pfizer synthesis of dacomitinib, the Neurosearch synthesis of SNDRIs such as PC44156003, the last step of the synthesis of selinexor, and the synthesis of darolutamide.